pegasystems/pega-helm-charts/charts/pega/README.md

 For installations of the Pega platform, you must specify the installer Docker image and an initial default password for the `administrator@pega.com` user.

-Along with this, you can specify the imagePullPolicy here, an element that defines when an image should be pulled.
+Along with this, you can configure the kubelet pull policy for the image.
 It is defaulted to `IfNotPresent`, meaning an image will be pulled if it is "not present".
-However, depending on how images are built, it may be worthwhile to change it to `Always`, as fixes may come out that aren't automatically applied to the image.
+All possible options are `IfNotPresent`, `Always`, and `Never`.
+Always pulling an image ensures you always have the latest image at all times, even if the specific tag already exists on your machine.

 Example: